 Step 2.
 Installing Memcached.

-Use following command to install memcached service on your ubuntu system:
+Use the following command to install Memcached service on your ubuntu system:

 sudo apt install memcached libmemcached-tools